 Corsham Primary School – An Outstanding Approach

 Corsham Primary School is proud of the work it does with all its pupils and we have significant strengths working with children with special needs.
 We build self-esteem with positive learning experiences and successfully involve children with whole school life.
 The school has a robust Inclusion Policy that has been acknowledged externally through the Inclusion Mark award.
 We celebrate the fact that all children are different and have diverse needs and we make sure that we tailor learning opportunities to meet the needs of individual children.
 We aspire to enable children with SEN to access and engage with all aspects of the curriculum, and develop the skills and knowledge to achieve, succeed and even excel beyond their potential across all areas of the curriculum.

 Specialist Intervention within the mainstream school

-Within the mainstream school there are currently 13 pupils with statements of SEN. These children have the most complex needs and the provision offered is dependent on their learning objectives.
+Within the mainstream school there are currently 11 pupils with statements or My Plans.
+These children have the most complex needs and the provision offered is dependent on their learning objectives.
 At our Pound Pill site, the school has a small nurturing teaching group known as the Ivern Room for children with the most complex needs, and a small number of children have opportunities to receive teaching within our specialist unit (the Brook Centre).
 At both sites there are specialist teachers and Teaching Assistants to facilitate specialist educational programmes for our children with significant cognition and learning needs.
 Our pupils with statements also require one to one work and the opportunity for support to access whole class learning.

 Specialist Provision – The Brook Centre

-Corsham Primary School has an integrated specialist unit, the Brook Centre, for 18 pupils with specific speech, language and/or social communication difficulties.
+Corsham Primary School has an integrated specialist unit, the Brook Centre, for 14 pupils with specific speech, language and/or social communication difficulties.
 The Centre supports children throughout the school from Foundation Stage and in both Key Stages (4-11).
 All these pupils have a statement of SEN and are offered a place in the Centre by the Local Authority.
 The children access specialist therapeutic and educational work in the Centre, helping them to develop key communication skills and access a full curriculum.
-The aim is to enable children to return to their local, mainstream provision as quickly as possible.
+The ultimate aim is reintegration into main stream at a future date appropriate to the individual child.

 We are always open to parents contacting the SEN team.
 Children’s needs are most effectively met by working closely with parents to ensure we offer the best possible outcomes for their child.
-This may take many forms, for example: individual review meetings; multi-agency meetings; parent support linked with the Parent Support Advisor (PSA); parent workshops; or home-school liaison books/ emails.
+This may take many forms, for example: individual review meetings; multi-agency meetings; parent support linked with our Family Support Officer (FSO); parent workshops; or home-school liaison books/ emails.

 Other specialists involved with SEN at Corsham Primary School

 We are fortunate to have an excellent relationship with the local authority SEN Advisory team and Educational Psychologist; our Speech and Language Therapist (SALT) and Occupational Therapist (OT); and we collaborate closely with a range of other agencies to ensure Corsham Primary School delivers SEN interventions designed to have a positive impact.

 Teaching Team working within SEN

 Staff have a wealth of experience in the field of SEN, facilitated in particular by the embedded work with the Brook Centre.
 We have a wide range of specific initiatives designed to meet the differing needs of pupils and children may take part in a single, or many different interventions.
-Differentiated learning is supported by a team of twenty-four skilled and trained teaching assistants (TAs); and pupil progress is tracked and evaluated during this period.
+Differentiated learning is supported by a team of twenty-four skilled and trained teaching assistants (TAs).
+Pupil progress is tracked and evaluated.
 Movement in/out of these programmes is flexible and responsive to pupil need.
 All children follow school procedures for literacy and numeracy targets.
 In addition, children with statements/My Plans and children with complex SEN, have Individual Education Plans (IEPs) which focus on children’s specific areas of difficulty and seek to address their underlying causes.
 Those with significant SEN but not yet in receipt of a statement/My Plan may have a non-statutory My Support Plan, which clearly sets out their strengths and needs, and what should be in place to support them.

 People supporting SEN

-Mrs Suzette Perry and Mrs Amanda Carozi, TA Managers at Pound Pill and Broadwood
+- Mrs Suzette Perry and Mrs Lucy Smith: Teaching Assistant Managers at Pound Pill and Broadwood

 SEN Jargon Buster written by Wiltshire Council